George Dewey: Lighthouse Board

-Assignment to USS Dolphin
+Assignments 1882 – 1896

 In 1882, this leave of absence in Washington came to an end when he was sent to the Asiatic station in command of USS Juniata, where he studied the situation with care and acquired information of immense importance ten years later.

 He was promoted to the rank of captain in 1884, and he was ordered home and given command of USS Dolphin—one of the first four ships of the original "white squadron", steam-powered ships with steel hulls which formed the basis of the modern United States Navy.
 Dolphin was officially classed as a dispatch boat, and was often used as the Presidential yacht.

 In 1885, Captain Dewey undertook another tour of sea service, and for three years was in command of USS Pensacola, familiar to him in the New Orleans battles, now flagship of the European squadron.

 Returning to Washington in 1893, he resumed the life of a bureau officer, being attached to the lighthouse board.
 In 1896, he was promoted to commodore and transferred to the Board of Inspection and Survey.